Book cover

 1. Mark True (T) or False (F).

-( ) When gathering and analyzing requirements, developers collaborate with customers to gain knowledge about the application domain, system requirements, performance standards, hardware constraints, and more.
+( ) When gathering and analyzing requirements, developers collaborate with stakeholders to gain knowledge about the application domain, system requirements, performance standards, hardware constraints, and more.

 ( ) As the collected information comes from various perspectives, the emerging requirements are always consistent.